 If you’re a Patron, you might have caught a glimpse of this cute little hand in Friday’s process video.
 For literally years (ever since taking my first interpersonal neurobiology class in graduate school) I’ve wanted to create my own adaptation of Dan Siegel’s hand model of the brain.
 You’ve probably seen it around the internet in visual forms – it’s an incredibly useful way to explain a really critical bit of brain science in a down-to-earth way.

 Somehow, though, this explanation always gets paired with very clinical or technical hand drawings, which have a strange dissonance, for me, with the easy-to-understand model for understanding brain anatomy.
 In my visuals, I swapped out a technical drawing of a hand with a doodled hand.

 Would you like a copy of my Hand Model art for your office, classroom, or home?
-Preprinted posters are available via Society6, or you can print your own posters or handouts using the digital download PDFs available below.
-The PDF’s contain: A printable version of my hand model in 2 different layouts.
+Preprinted posters are available via Society6.
+You can print your own posters or handouts using the digital download PDFs available below.
+The PDF’s contain: a printable version of my hand model in 2 different layouts.
 The final 2 pages are identical, but with a plain white background as a printer ink-saving option.

 NOTE: The Hand Model of the Brain was developed by Dr. Dan Siegel.
 I don’t claim to own or resell the theory as my creation, and payment is accepted as compensation for my art only.
 The idea was originally published in his book Mindsight (a significant text on brains, attachment, and emotional regulation that’s well worth the read for this content and more).